teleganov/owm-interface/README.md

   cloudiness: 25 (percentage),
   rainVolume: 3 (rain volume in last 3 hours),
   snowVolume: 0 (snow volume in last 3 hours),
+  sunriseTime: 1451190000 (Unix timestamp for sunrise, in seconds)
+  sunsetTime: 1451190000 (Unix timestamp for sunset, in seconds)
   time: 1451190000 (Unix timestamp of data, in seconds) }
 ```